Each of the six modules, a thesis proposal, and the final thesis are assessed.

 Assessment for each of the compulsory support modules involves a number of short assignments (7,000 words equivalent, in total, per module).

-Conversion process to Part Two
+Confirmation process to Part Two

 Assessment of a Thesis Proposal (the confirmation document)